Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 Stencils and Paint

-For a budget-friendly mural, use stencils and paint.
-Purchase a wall stencil kit with a large-scale design, or create your own custom stencil.
-Apply painter's tape to the areas surrounding the mural site, then place the stencil on the wall and paint over the stencil openings with a roller or brush.
-Carefully remove the stencil to reveal your design.
-Touch up any uneven areas and add layers of paint to improve coverage and vibrancy.
-Stencils can produce a professional-looking mural at a fraction of the cost of other options.
+For a budget‑friendly mural, use stencils and paint.
+Purchase a stencil kit with a large‑scale design or cut a custom stencil of your own.
+Mask the surrounding area with painter’s tape, position the stencil, and apply paint through the openings with a roller or brush.
+Lift the stencil carefully to reveal the pattern.
+Touch up any soft edges and add additional coats for even coverage and vibrant color.
+With a steady hand, stencils can deliver a polished, professional look at a fraction of the cost.

-Murals introduce colorful works of art that completely transform the look and feel of a space.
-Whether going all out with a custom mural or taking a DIY approach, murals are an innovative way to make an unforgettable design statement in your home.
+Murals introduce color and character that can completely reshape a room’s mood.
+Whether you go all‑in with a custom commission or take a DIY approach, a mural is an imaginative way to make an unforgettable design statement at home.

 Tips for Integrating Wall Art and Murals

-To make wall art and murals work in your space, consider these tips:
+To help wall art and murals shine in your space, keep these guidelines in mind:

-Start with a theme or color scheme.
-Choose artworks that complement your existing design theme or the overall feel you want for the room.
-Sticking to a cohesive style will make the space feel curated.
+Start with a theme or color palette.
+Select pieces that complement your existing decor or the feeling you want the room to convey.
+A cohesive thread makes the space feel curated.

 Consider the room’s architecture.
-Pay attention to the room’s structural details like ceiling height, window placement and trim to determine the best spot for hanging larger pieces.
-Wall murals should enhance, not compete, with the room’s architecture.
+Note ceiling height, window placement, and trim to determine the best locations for larger works.
+Murals should enhance—never compete with—architectural features.

 Mix scales and media.
-Include a variety of sizes, from small prints to large statement pieces.
-Canvas, wood, metal and photography can all work together if there’s a common style.
-Variety keeps things interesting.
+Blend small prints with larger statement pieces.
+Canvas, wood, metal, and photography can all work together when a unifying style or palette ties them in.
+Variety keeps the eye engaged.

 Pay attention to positioning.
-For a gallery wall with many pieces, arrange them in a pleasing, balanced composition before hanging.
-Map out the arrangement on the floor first.
-For a single large piece, center it on the focal wall.
+For gallery walls, plan a balanced composition on the floor before hanging.
+For a single large piece, center it on the focal wall or anchor it above a key furnishing.

 Consider 3D elements.
-Incorporate wall sculptures, shadow boxes or shelving to add depth and texture.
-Group smaller 3D pieces together or pair one large piece with wall art.
+Add depth with wall sculptures, shadow boxes, or shelves.
+Group smaller 3D items or pair one substantial object with framed art for contrast.

 Wall Art Trends to Try This Year